ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded/docker/dockerfile.md

 ```console
 armclang --version
 ```
-Congratulations.
-You have a docker environment containing the Arm Compiler for Embedded and the FVP library, which you can share and replicate as needed.
+You have created a docker environment containing Arm Compiler for Embedded and the FVP library, which you can share and replicate as needed.